fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 When using `compileflags.JIT`, `compileflags.TRACE` and
-`compileflags.BREAK` are also honored, but we cannot step inside each JIT-compiled function.
+`compileflags.BREAK` are also honored, but we cannot step inside JIT-compiled functions.
 Therefore, you can only see the value of root nodes, which limits your ability to inspect and debug the evaluation.

-Conversely, as mentioned before, `compileflags.JIT` is more efficient when models are evaluated multiple times, since the code is compiled to specific machine code matching the expected shapes.
+Conversely, as mentioned before, `compileflags.JIT` is more efficient when models are evaluated multiple times with the same shapes and dtypes, since the code is compiled to specific machine code matching the expected shapes and dtypes.

 ## User-Defined Functions